Videogamers0/MGUI/README.md

      - Anywhere in your code, instantiate 1 or more `MGWindow` and add them to your `MGDesktop` instance via `MGDesktop.Windows`
      - In the Update method: Call `MGDesktop.Update()`
      - In the Draw method: Call `MGDesktop.Draw()`
+   - If your application freezes up while using the MGXAMLDesigner dialog explorer, double-check that the
+       ```xaml
+        [ThreadSTAT]
+        ```
+       attribute is present above main in your project's program.cs.
+Newer Cross-platform MonoGame project templates use a compressed program.cs and do not include this by default.

 <details>
   <summary>Example code for your Game class:</summary>